 Your doctor will monitor you and your baby closely to make sure the condition does not get worse and that the fetus remains healthy.
 You will probably have more frequent prenatal visits and regular ultrasound tests.
 It is very important to keep these appointments.

 Treatment options include:

-- Increased fluid
+- Increased fluid intake, especially water.